antivirus786/NovaAI/Terms.md

-# RiasBot Terms Of Services
+# NovaAI Terms Of Services
 Last Updated: June 24 2024

 # Agreement to Terms